 - Besides, the Opposition Party in a democracy is allowed to use any legal tactic in order to delay or obstruct legislation.
 If their obstruction is unwise, unprecedented, immoral, or hypocritical, voters may take note and respond.
 But excessive use of a legal tactic on one side cannot justify use of an unlawful tactic on the other side.

 - The liberty of a free people depends on the fact that government officials do not consider themselves above the law, but instead obey it.
 Without this social norm, restrictions on the government (such as the Bill of Rights) would be meaningless.
 This social norm is therefore far more important than nearly all of the minor partisan squabbles which could tempt one political party to abadon it.

-- There may be extreme circumstances which may justify illegal actions, but "There are hypocritical obstructionists in Congress" doesn't qualify.
-That's way too common of an occurence to justify anything!
+- There may be extreme circumstances which may justify unlawful actions, but "There are hypocritical obstructionists in Congress" doesn't qualify.
+That's way too common of an occurrence to justify anything!